 The Hooters Casino Hotel is what you'd expect from the popular restaurant chain: a relaxed party scene and lowbrow fun at a reasonable price.
 It's no surprise that this hotel is home to a raging party scene; the youthful crowd makes the most of the low-stakes casino and casual nightspots.
-At Dixie's Dam Bar, female bartenders dance on the bar in teensy outfits, and sometimes even hang from the ceiling.
-But after a long night, Dixie's best asset might just be its 25-cent wings at 4 a.m.
+Expect to see female bartenders dance on the bar in teensy outfits, and sometimes even hang from the ceiling.

-The Luxor is one of the cheapest hotels on the Strip (rates in March run around $160 a night), but it's also a party destination in its own right -- so spring breakers don't have to head farther than downstairs for a night on the town.
+The Luxor is one of the cheapest hotels on the Strip, but it's also a party destination in its own right -- so spring breakers don't have to head farther than downstairs for a night on the town.
 The hotel's Los Angeles megaclub LAX has 26,000 square feet spread over two floors, and with red leather, mirrors, and bottle service everywhere, you can be sure you'll be fist-bumping with the best of them.
-LAX is the main affair at , but there are eight other bars, including Flight and the sexier CatHouse.
+LAX is the main affair at Luxor, but there are eight other bars, including Flight and Aurora.

 This razzle-dazzle version of Venice, complete with gondola rides, a replica of Saint Mark's Square, some 5,030 guest rooms and acres of casino, is one of the premier hotels in Vegas and a fun spring break pick.
 Its trendy, modern Tao nightclub is one of the hippest party scenes on the Strip, pulling in a young crowd that you can spot waiting for entry for an hour or so inside the hotel's mall.

 MGM Grand is the second largest hotel in the world (and it only lost the first spot recently), so it stands to reason that this hotel would be a perfect place to unleash one's party animal side.
-Studio 54 is a 22,000-square-foot nightclub with four dance floors and go-go dancers that purports to be a wilder version of the New York City original.
-The six other bars and lounges include Tabu Ultra Lounge, Centrifuge, and Rouge.
+Hakkasan, a huge five-story nightclub, has renowned resident DJs (think: Calvin Harris) that bring in serious crowds.
+Other party havens include Centrifuge and the WET REPUBLIC Ultra Pool, a popular adults-only complex for daytime partying.

 Caesars Palace has defined excess on the Strip since it opened in the 1960s, and the bachelor party pad of choice for the Hangover crew is a solid option for living out your spring break fantasy.
-It's home to the posh, two-story PURE nightclub, a 40,000-square-foot space with four DJs.
-But rooms are smaller and older than others on the Strip, and rates are slightly higher in March than at the Venetian.
+It's home to the posh, Omnia nightclub, a 75,000-square-foot space with DJs and a rooftop garden.
+There are multiple pool areas, from the VIP Bacchus Pool to European style Venus Pool.